-Triggering emotions to spark conversions
+Triggering emotions to spark conversions: valence and arousal examples

 It’s impossible to offer universal advice for implementing emotional strategy on your website.
 For one, your target audience is different than mine.
 What works for me may kill your conversions.
 Sparking the wrong emotions may have adverse effects on your business (see Beware section below), but the same strategy for another company may work wonders.

 In general, to spark an emotional reaction that increases long-term memory storage, virality, or engagement, it’s best to aim for the upper right side of the chart.
 High-arousal, high-valence emotions create the most impactful response.

 But there are exceptions.
 Here are the 4 variations you can use in sparking emotions: